This is a gallery of abandoned or closed theaters and drive-ins in the United States.

 Lincoln Theatre

-The Kimmel Theatre, formed by Travis A. Kimmel, opened in 1912 at 217-219 8th Street in Cairo, Illinois.
-24 The 600-seat venue shared space with the smaller Bijou Theatre.
-The facility was leased to Dooley and Demos in April 1914 and renamed Grand Central Theatre, 22 although this arrangement only lasted two months when the lease was revoked.
-23 The facility resumed operations as the Kimmel Theatre until 1917, when it relocated to a new building elsewhere on 8th Street.
+The Kimmel Theatre, established by Travis A. Kimmel, opened its doors in 1912 at 217-219 8th Street in Cairo, Illinois.
+24 This 600-seat theater, which also housed the smaller Bijou Theatre, was leased to Dooley and Demos in April 1914.
+At this time, it was renamed the Grand Central Theatre.
+22 However, this name change was short-lived, as the lease was terminated after just two months, and the venue reverted to the Kimmel Theatre.
+23 It continued under this name until 1917 when it moved to a new location on 8th Street.

-The Kimmel Theatre was sold and became the Jackson Theatre in 1932 and the Rodgers Theatre in 1936.
-It was renamed the Lincoln Theatre in the 1950s and continued to operate into the late 1960s.
-After the Lincoln Theatre closed, the building was re-purposed for the Cairo Elks Lodge No. 651, which was previously located in the adjacent Board of Trades Building.
+In 1932, the original Kimmel Theatre building was sold and became known as the Jackson Theatre, and in 1936, it was renamed the Rodgers Theatre.
+In the 1950s, it underwent another name change to the Lincoln Theatre and remained operational until the late 1960s.
+Following the closure of the Lincoln Theatre, the building was repurposed to accommodate the Cairo Elks Lodge No. 651, which had previously been situated in the nearby Board of Trades Building.

 Kentucky